Public API#

 Reshaped audio files

-STFT NPZ matrix files
+STFT NPZ spectrum files

 Welch NPZ files